This article addresses multiple security considerations when using Dapr in a distributed application including:

 In February 2021, Dapr went through a 2nd security audit targeting it’s 1.0 release by Cure53.
 The test focused on the following:

 - Dapr runtime codebase evaluation since last audit

 - Secrets management

 - Penetration testing

 One high issue was detected and fixed during the test.
 As of February 16th 2021, Dapr has 0 criticals, 0 highs, 0 mediums, 2 lows, 2 infos.

-In June 2020, Dapr has undergone a security audit from Cure53, a CNCF approved cybersecurity firm.
+In June 2020, Dapr underwent a security audit from Cure53, a CNCF-approved cybersecurity firm.
 The test focused on the following:

 - Privilege escalation

 - Validating base assumptions: mTLS, scopes, API authentication